dylanhd98/TikBot/README.md

   6. you got the thing now yay!

 todo:
-  -make faster because it is slow and i want the videos now -add presets
+  * make faster because it is slow and i want the videos now
+  * add presets
-  -add bg audio
+  * add bg audio
-  -better module importing for first time setup -remove the worse tts voices
+  * better module importing for first time setup
+  * remove the worse tts voices
-  -option to go between narrator style (single random voice for entire video), or convo style(different voice per post and comment)
+  * option to go between narrator style (single random voice for entire video), or convo style(different voice per post and comment)